LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/README.md

 ### About the data

-The dataset is a CSV file that contains one table, consisting of 2,241 rows and 28 columns.
-Can be access through the link: https://mavenanalytics.io/data-playground?page=3&pageSize=10.
+The dataset is a CSV file that contains one table, having 2,241 rows and 28 columns.
+Can be accessed through the link: https://mavenanalytics.io/data-playground?page=3&pageSize=10.